NLnetLabs/rotonda/design docs/design-fiq.md

 A filter-map consists of `term` statements and a `filter` statement.

 A `term` is a single statement, that consists of one or more conditions that are tested sequentially.
 If all of them are true, then the term executes the actions in the `then` clause.
 If one of them are false, then the actions in the `or` (if available) clause are executed.
 The last action in both the `then` and `or` clauses must be the `reject` or the `accept` return-action.
 If one of the `then` or `or` clause are missing then an `accept` action is returned by default.
 A `term` is agnostic to the actual RIB it is being filtered against, so it cannot specify the RIB.
 It can however specify another (external) data-structure, like a table or a prefix-list, to match against by specifying a `with` clause.

 The `define` is run once per filter call.
 This multiple references to the vars in `with` clauses are not re-triggering calculation of the values of the variables.

 ### Term example

 ```
 module example {
-    // A fairly simple example of a term
-    // with a defined variable.
+    // A fairly simple example of a term with a defined variable, but without
+    // using any global data-sources.
     define last-as-64500-vars {
         last_as_64500 = AsPathFilter { last: 64500 };
     }